dariusity/openbox/README.md

-# openbox
+## NOT SO FRIENDLY WM

-jumping from the full desktop environment onto the standalone window manager to keep off the bloat
+- Initial basic commit of openbox menu

-initial basic commit of openbox menu
+- Added fancy-bash